gvwilson/sensibleadventures/nardica/nardica.md

 "See?"
 the man said proudly.
-"They come with a hunnert words wired in, an' you can teach 'em a coupla hunnert more!"
+"They got a hunnert words when they're born, an' you can teach 'em a coupla hunnert more!"

-Iffy held her finger a few millimeters from the front of one of the cages for the rat it held to sniff, then hurried on her way.
+Iffy held her finger a few millimeters in front of one of the cages for the rat it held to sniff, then hurried on her way.
 *One day*,